Walk Abergwyngregyn to Rowen, a walk with history.

 12. Continue along the tarmac road to a tee junction at Cae Coch, passing a stile on your left, the start of the path up Tal y Fan.

 14. Go through one more gate and continue downhill to Rowen Youth Hostel, at Rhiw Farm.
-Great views from the YH gate up the Conwy Valley.
+Great views from the hostel gate up the Conwy Valley.

-15. Walk carefully down a very steep hill to Isallt, a house on the right, and continue downhill and into Rowen village.
+15. Walk carefully down a very steep hill to Isallt farmhouse on the right, and continue downhill and into Rowen village.

 Comments are closed.